 Using csDrawGraph with Cold Fusion

-If Cold Fusion is running on Windows NT Server/2000/2003 it can use COM objects.
+If Cold Fusion is running on Windows it can use COM objects.
 The DLL file for the object must be registered on the server and any appropriate permissions set.
+If it is the 64 bit version of Cold Fusion it must be at least Version 10 Update 11.
+Prior to this update, only the 32 bit version would support COM objects.

-The code fragment below shows how to create a bar chart with csDrawGraph.
+The code fragment below shows how to create a graph using csDrawGraph.
 The image is saved as a temporary file with a unique name by using the CreateUUID function.
-To delete the file after streaming the directory permissions must give the Internet Guest User "Modify" permission.
+To delete the file after streaming the directory permissions must allow "Modify" permission to the account which Cold Fusion is using (typically Local Service or Network Service).

 <cfcache action="flush">